Microsoft Xbox: When Gaming PCs and Consoles Became One

 The DirectX team hadn’t just engineered a machine—they’d ignited a movement.
 One that would drag the console world, kicking and screaming, into the era of high-performance, internet-connected, PC-minded gaming.

-But it didn’t stop there.
-For the first time ever, a home console shipped with a built-in hard drive.
-No memory cards.
-No juggling save files.
-It felt revolutionary—because it was.
+It was broadband-ready straight out of the box, at a time when your buddy down the street was still hearing the dial-up modem sing its sad little song.
 You could download updates.
 Store entire game soundtracks.
 Rip your own Linkin Park CDs (or whatever you were into back then, I won’t judge) and use them as custom in-game music for Project Gotham Racing.
 It transformed the Xbox into something… more.

 Selling the Idea: Marketing the Xbox to Skeptical Gamers